 The Campaign was provided with a preliminary draft of this audit report and was asked to provide a response to the findings.
 The Campaign responded, and the CFB evaluated any additional documentation provided and/or amendments to reporting made by the Campaign in response.
 The Campaign was subsequently informed of its alleged violations and obligation to repay public funds, and was asked to respond.
 The Campaign responded and the CFB evaluated any additional information provided by the Campaign.
-After reviewing the Campaign's responses, CFB staff determined that the total recommended penalties for the Campaign's violations did not exceed \$500, and as a result the staff chose not to recommend enforcement action to the Board.
+CFB staff recommended that the Board find that the Campaign must repay public funds and committed violations subject to penalty.
+The Campaign chose not to contest the CFB staff recommendations.
 The Board's actions are summarized as a part of each Finding in the Audit Results section.
 The finding numbers and exhibit numbers, as well as the number of transactions included in the findings, may have changed from the Draft Audit Report to the Final Audit Report.